yoR-rihsihS/deeplabv3plus/README.md

   1. Add your own WandB key for login, I have removed mine for obvious reasons.
   2. If you don't have access to multi GPU system, set "multi_gpu" False in the config dict.
   3. You need to set appropriate "batch_size" in the config dict depending on your hardware setup.
-  4. You can increase "epochs" in the config dict to potentially get better results.
 4. Run train.py, it will train the model on train set and evaluate the model on val set after each epoch.
-We are computing the metrics like -
+We are computing and logging the metrics like -
   1. IoU - train_iou_per_class, val_iou_per_class, mean_train_iou, mean_val_iou
   2. Dice Coefficient - train_dice_per_class, val_dice_per_class, mean_train_dice, mean_val_dice
   3. Pixel-wise Accuracy - train_px_acc_per_class, val_px_acc_per_class, mean_train_px_acc, mean_val_px_acc